rakeshshriwas/angular-interview-questions/README.md

      })
      export class SharedModule { }
      ```
+99. ### What is the purpose of common module?
+    The commonly-needed services, pipes, and directives provided by @angular/common module.
+Apart from these HttpClientModule is available under @angular/common/http.

 226. ### What are the imported modules in CLI generated feature modules?
      In the CLI generated feature module, there are two JavaScript import statements at the top of the file